tesseract-ocr/tessdoc/TrainingTesseract.md

 ## How little can you get away with?

 You **must** create `unicharset`, `inttemp`, `normproto`, `pffmtable` using the procedure described below.
 If you are only trying to recognize a limited range of fonts (like a single font for instance), then a single training page might be enough.
-The other files no longer need to be provided, but will most likely improve accuracy, depending on your application.
+The other files no longer need to be provided, but will most likely improve accuracy, dep Unlike the previous wiki, github wiki doesn't have comments ending on your application.

 # Training Procedure